LeToNode/Play2.0-CN-doc/scalaGuide/ScalaHome.md

 # Play 2.0 for Scala developers

+The Scala API for the Play 2.0 application developers is available into the `play.api` package.

+> API availables directly into the `play` package like `play.mvc` are reserved for Java developers.
+As a Scala developer looks at `play.api.mvc`.

 1. [[Controllers and Actions | ScalaControllers]]
 2. [[HTTP Routing | ScalaRouting]]
 3. [[The templating system | ScalaTemplates]]